Property Manager or Facilities Manager: Learn Which You Need

 Different Roles in Building Management and Commercial Property Management

-In reviewing the similarities, a very simple difference between the property manager and facilities manager appears.
+In reviewing the similarities, a very simple difference between property and facilities management appears.
 The main difference is who directs each in their duties.

 As the chief operating officer at CXRE explains, “A property manager usually is assigned by an owner of a building that has multiple tenants and is generating revenue by leasing out sections of the building.
 A facilities manager typically works for a company that owns or leases multiple properties.”